 FINA Diving World Cup

-The next FINA Diving World Cup will be organised in Shanghai (CHN) from July 15-20.
+The next FINA Diving World Cup will be organised in Rio de Janeiro (BRA) in 2016 (dates to be confirmed at a later stage).

 Created in 1979, the World Cup is a biannual, six-day event which welcomes the best divers in action with nine titles on offer: women's and men's 3m springboard, 10m platform, 3m springboard synchro and 10m platform synchro.
 This year's edition also features a Team Event.